FTCTeam10298/Website/tryouts/tryouts.md

 Membership with Brain Stormz is not automatic.
 Membership is normally a 3-step process:

-## STEP 1: Contact us.
+## Step 1: Contact us.

-If you're interested in joining Brain Stormz contact us via [Holler](https://holler.fyi/s/5bd0f5brainstormz) and let us know that you want to try out.
+If you're interested in joining Brain Stormz contact us via [Holler](https://holler.fyi/s/5bd0f5brainstormz) or email (<ftc10298@gmail.com>) and let us know that you want to try out.

-You will have the option to choose between two types of tryout tests:
+For those looking to become a core engineering team member, you will have the option to choose between two types of tryout challenges:
 - Coding
 - Building

-*(Note: the challenge you choose won't lock you into a particular type of role on the team)*
+*(Note: The challenge you choose won't lock you into a particular type of role on the team, as it is mainly to gauge ability and willingness to learn.)*

-## STEP 2: Online Challenge
+## Step 2: Online Challenge

 Applicants will be given an introductory challenge to get them accustomed to the tools we use on Brain Stormz.

-## STEP 3: In-person Challenge
+## Step 3: In-person Challenge

 Applicants will come to the lab and participate in a challenge which goes through the process of robot making from ideation and planning to execution and competition.

-## STEP 4: Team Decides
+## Step 4: Team Decides

 After completing the challenges, members will be selected on the basis of: